surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Local Function

-Custom function is a block of code (series of statements which intended to a particular task) with submitted inputs and derivable output.
+Custom function is a block of code (Series of statements which intended to a particular task) with submitted inputs and derivable output.
 It will ease-up the process of calculations when a series of statements or actions to be repeated on a set of values and output to be derived.
-Acubi supports local function which can be written inside the function body:
+BiPlus supports local function which can be written inside the function body:
 ```
 /*START*/
-function fname(param1, param2, param3 ...)
+function fname(param1, param2, param3 ..ParamN)
 {
 statement 1;
 statement 2;                                     * Function body *